WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/API.md

 * `boolean isBackStab()` - Returns true if the bullet hit the entity's back
 * `void setBackStab(boolean)` - Sets the back stab state

-##### ProjectileMoveEvent
-This event is called after a projectile has moved.
-Be careful with this event, it is called once every tick per projectile.
-If your plugin relies on this event, make sure to tell everybody who uses your plugin to make sure that in `server > plugins > WeaponMechanics > config.yml`, `Disabled_Events.Projectile_Move_Event` is set to false (It is false by default, so there should be no worries).

-* `ICustomProjectile getProjectile()` - Gets the custom projectile involved with this event
-* `Location getLocation()` - Gets the current location of the projectile
-* `Location getLastLocation()` - Gets the previous location the projectile

 ##### WeaponDamageEntityEvent
 This event is called before damage is applied to the effected entity.